raatiniemi/me/content/about.md

 # Hi there!
 I'm Tobias.

 I'm an enthusiastic software developer living in Sweden.
-I love building things that brings value to people.
+I love building things with technology that brings value to people.

 ## At work...